palantir/gradle-processors/README.md

 Quickstart
 ----------

-To use it, add the following to your project's build.gradle file:
+To use it, add the following to your projects' build.gradle file:

 ```gradle